XinzhiZ-safeBVM/prolong-qatool/qa_backend/README.md

 ### Common Issues

 1. **File Not Found Error**
-   - Check file path is correct
+   - Check file path is correct in main.py (around line 100)
    - Ensure file exists and is accessible
    - Use raw strings for Windows paths: `r"C:\path\to\file.csv"`
+   - For relative paths, place files in `../rawfile_sample/` directory

 2. **No Breaths Detected**
    - Check data quality and format